retroredge/showdown-troop-builder/README.md

 - Multi-select lists with check boxes
 - Button(s) to reset (i.e., remove) a selected skill
 - Multiple tabs for the various lists
+- Some hindrances and abilities should affect more than one stat, but currently only one affect is captured.

 Local testing with node http server (OSX)